-He established the contemporary art record label, Holm Records, in 2010, which releases many of Dee C'rell's compositions and collaborations, which are published in Germany and worldwide by Concord Music Publishing in berlin and ROBA in Hamburg.
-The music released via Holm Records appears in numerous national music charts and playlists worldwide within a variety of music genres.
-He has released a multitude of works on CD’s and digital albums which have been further released by record labels such as, Warner Music, Ministry of Sound, Embassy of Music, KARE, Jockey-Club, El-Tiburon, EMI, ROBA, Ozella Records, ZYX, Ganser & Hanke, Klassik Radio, and many more, earning Dee C'rell notable global recognition.
-He continues to release electronic and acoustic music on Holm Records and also on other non-exclusive record labels within a variety of genres.
-He currently also remixes for some of the most prominent artists within various forms of electronic and acoustic music making practices.
+He established the record label, Holm Records, in 2011, which releases many of Dee C'rell's compositions and collaborations, and his works are published as a recording artist and composer in Germany with Concord Music Publishing and ROBA.
+The music released via Holm Records appears on numerous national radio playlists globally within a variety of music genres and he has released a multitude of works which have appeared on CD’s and digital albums released by, Sony, Warner Music, EMI, Ministry of Sound, Embassy of Music, Stereo Deluxe, KARE, ROBA, Ozella Records, ZYX, Ganser & Hanke, Klassik Radio, and many more, earning Dee C'rell notable global recognition.
+As an artist, he is endorsed by prestigious companies such as, Bechstein Piano's, Ableton, Focusrite and Ollo Audio, amongst others.